Shing-Tung Yau: Academic activities

 Yau has made major contributions to the development of modern differential geometry and geometric analysis.
 As said by William Thurston in 1981:

 His most widely celebrated results include the resolution (with Shiu-Yuen Cheng) of the boundary-value problem for the Monge-Ampère equation, the positive mass theorem in the mathematical analysis of general relativity (achieved with Richard Schoen), the resolution of the Calabi conjecture, the topological theory of minimal surfaces (with William Meeks), the Donaldson-Uhlenbeck-Yau theorem (done with Karen Uhlenbeck), and the Cheng−Yau and Li−Yau gradient estimates for partial differential equations (found with Shiu-Yuen Cheng and Peter Li).
 Many of Yau's results (in addition to those of others) were written into textbooks co-authored with Schoen.

 In addition to his research, Yau is the founder and director of several mathematical institutes, mostly in China.
-John Coates has commented that "no other mathematician of our times has come close" to Yau's success at fundraising for mathematical activities in China and Hong Kong.
+John Coates has commented that "no other mathematician of our times has come close" to Yau's success at fundraising for mathematical activities in mainland China and Hong Kong.
 During a sabbatical year at National Tsinghua University in Taiwan, Yau was asked by Charles Kao to start a mathematical institute at the Chinese University of Hong Kong.
 After a few years of fundraising efforts, Yau established the multi-disciplinary Institute of Mathematical Sciences in 1993, with his frequent co-author Shiu-Yuen Cheng as associate director.
 In 1995, Yau assisted Yongxiang Lu with raising money from Ronnie Chan and Gerald Chan's Morningside Group for the new Morningside Center of Mathematics at the Chinese Academy of Sciences.
 Yau has also been involved with the Center of Mathematical Sciences at Zhejiang University, at Tsinghua University, at National Taiwan University, and in Sanya.
 More recently, in 2014, Yau raised money to establish the Center of Mathematical Sciences and Applications (of which he is the director), the Center for Green Buildings and Cities, and the Center for Immunological Research, all at Harvard University.